splunk/observability-workshop/docs/module2/muting.md

 ![Detectors](../images/module2/detectors-menu.png){: .zoom}

-You will see a list of active Detectors.
+You will see a list of active detectors.

 ![Detectors](../images/module2/detector-list.png){: .zoom}

-If you created an Detector in **Working with Detectors** you can click on the three dots **`...`** on the far right for that detector; if not, do that for another Detector.
+If you created an detector in **Working with Detectors** you can click on the three dots **`...`** on the far right for that detector; if not, do that for another detector.

 From the drop-down click on **Create Muting Rule...**.